datacamp/courses-introduction-to-python/chapter2.md

          "garage", 15.45]
 ```

-You decide to remove the string and float that corresponds to your poolhouse.
+There was a mistake; the amount you won with the lottery is not that big after all.
+The poolhouse isn't going to happen after all.
+You decide to remove the corresponding string and float from the `areas` list.

 Which of the code chunks does this correctly?
 The `;` sign is used to place commands on the same line.
 The following two code chunks are equivalent:

 ```
 # Use of ;